 A general-purpose 1:1 Current Balun for use on HF with your 100w transceiver.
-This revised design uses larger/stronger screw-eyes for strain-relief on Dipoles and top-mounted terminals catering for balanced-feeder on a Doublet or G5RV.
+This design uses sturdy screw-eyes for strain-relief on your Dipole wires plus top-mounted terminals catering for balanced-feeder on a Doublet or G5RV.
 You could also position it at the base of a resonant vertical - to act as a choke/isolator.
-An effective Balun should be resistive across the frequency range being used - and our choice of FT140-43 toroid is suited from 5MHz up to 30MHz.
+An effective Balun should be resistive across the frequency range being used - and our choice of an FT140-43 toroid is suited from 5MHz up to 30MHz.

-May also be used in place of the internal Balun found in cheap ATUs which are usually 4:1 Voltage Baluns and not always ideal.
-In this instance, coax to the ATU should be as short as possible.
+If you're bringing balanced feeder into the Shack, you can also use this in place of the internal Balun found in most ATUs which are usually 4:1 Voltage Baluns and not always ideal.
+In this instance, the coax to the ATU should be as short as possible.